 HENNY ALLIS / SCIENCE PHOTO LIBRARY HENNY ALLIS / SCIENCE PHOTO LIBRARY

-Senile dementia patient in a live- in geriatric clinic being helped to drink from a cup by her visiting husband.
+Senile dementia patient in a live- in geriatric clinic being visited by her husband.
 This substantial loss of intellectual capacity occurs in old age, commonly affecting those over 75 years of age.
-It is associated with a widespread loss of nerve cells and the shrinkage of brain tissue.
+It is associated with a wide- spread loss of nerve cells and the shrinkage of brain tissue.
 Memory, language skills and other cognitive capacities may be affected to the extent that the sufferer is no longer capable of functioning independently.
 Alzheimer's disease is responsible for around 50% of senile dementia cases.
 Other causes include stroke, Huntington's chorea, Parkinson's disease and multiple sclerosis.

 Model release available.
 Property release not required.